chengran-yang/chengran-yang.github.io/_pages/about.md

 ## News
 * 📄 Apr.
 2026 &nbsp; One paper has been accepted by ICML 2026 (as first author)
 * 📄 Apr.
-2026 &nbsp; One paper has been accepted by ISSTA 2026 (as Corresponding author)
+2026 &nbsp; One paper has been accepted by ISSTA 2026 (as corresponding author)
 * 🏆 Apr.
 2026 &nbsp; My First-authored ACL paper has been selected as <span style="color: red;">**Best Paper Candidate**</span>
 * 📄 Apr.
 2026 &nbsp; Two papers have been accepted by ACL 2026 (2*main conferences, one as first author, one as corresponding author)
 * 📄 Mar.
-2026 &nbsp; Two papers have been accepted by FSE 2026 (One as Corresponding author)
+2026 &nbsp; Two papers have been accepted by FSE 2026 (one as corresponding author)
 * 🏆 Mar.
 2026 &nbsp; "Think Like Human Developers: Harnessing Community Knowledge for Structured Code Reasoning" received the <span style="color: red;">**ACM SIGSOFT Distinguished Paper Award**</span> at ICSE 2026!
 * 📄 Mar.
 2026 &nbsp; "Out of Distribution, Out of Luck: How Well Can LLMs Trained on Vulnerability Datasets Detect Top 25 CWE Weaknesses?" accepted by ICSE 2026
 * 💰 Mar.
 2026 &nbsp; Received the Google Cloud Research Grant to support our research on code intelligence and security